 What does it say about you if you treat people as disposable?

 While cutting ties with someone doesn’t have to be a face-to-face ordeal, it’s not asking much to send someone a text or message to say, “Hey, I don’t think we should continue talking, but I wish you well.”

 If you want to end your communication there, that’s fine.
 But at least you don’t leave the other person wondering why you disappeared.

 3. You don’t know how to communicate.

-Many of us were not raised in homes that encouraged open, honest communication about our feelings.
-So this skill is an uphill climb for a lot of people, myself included.
+Many of us were not raised in homes encouraging open, honest communication about our feelings.
+So this skill is an uphill climb for many people, myself included.

 That doesn’t mean we shouldn’t try.

 Ghosting, especially in long-term dating situations, can be a huge red flag that you have unresolved issues to address (more on that in a minute).